by Julie Koerber — 23 February 2016

 She has learned a lot about LGD behavior, over the many years of close partnership she’s shared with her Sarplaninacs, an ancient breed from Kosovo.
 “There are a number of techniques that the livestock guardian dogs use to deter predators,” she says.
 “One of the primary ones is simply claiming territory.
 When LGDs live within a group of sheep, that area becomes the territory of the dog pack.”

 She explained that the LGD will claim their territory by scent marking, patrolling the perimeters, and barking to make their presence known.
 They sometimes even speak the language of the wild canines they are defending against.
 “A common dusk activity is when the coyotes and wolves howl, the LGD will respond back.
 Sometimes howling, sometimes barking.”
 She continues, “We have seen our dogs respond to a serious threat by positioning themselves strategically around a flock of sheep.
 The intensity and focus with which the dogs do their job is amazing.
 For both the dogs and the predators, it’s not so much about engaging with the predator, it’s all about deterring.
-The dogs and the predators know that in a serious encounter with each other, they can be injured or even killed.”
+The dogs and the predators know that in a serious encounter with each other, they can be seriously injured or killed."

 Louise tells a story about an overly enthusiastic coyote that made the dire mistake of jumping into the sheep pen, and was promptly killed by two of her dogs.
 She recalls the event with sadness, but says such incidents are, luckily, a rare occurrence.
 “Overall, the best protection for the flock is provided when the LGDs form a barrier, and the predators simply avoid the area.”